Axway/open-banking-docs/content/en/docs/Validation/postman.md

 ## Import collection into Postman

 Import the 2 files together into postman.
-Note that Postman collection are different for each API while environment file is unique by environment.
+Note that Postman collections are different for each API while environment file is unique by environment.

 Once imported, you can select the collection in the left pane, and select the environment in the top right corner of postman.

 Update the environment details, with  client-id and the private key corresponding to the TPP client certificate.